 This tree has a cone shaped top and grows 30 to 50 meters tall.
 Ponderosa pine has two or three needles in a bunch and yellow to red-brown bark.
 In the hot sun it can smell like vanilla.

 Ponderosa pine is found in southern British Columbia in the rolling hills and near the Okanagan valley grassland.
 It can survive in the hot dry climate with minimal rainfall because it has a large taproot that can grow into the ground up to 46 metres to retrieve water.

 Ponderosa pine has thick, fire resistant bark and needs frequent, low intensity fires to survive and open its seed cones.

 Many wildlife eat the seeds, including birds, squirrels and chipmunks.

-The tree trunks were hollowed out to make canoes, ladles and spoons, and cradles to carry a baby on their parent’s back.
-Fragrant branches were used to line floors and mattresses and the sap or pitch was chewed as gum or applied to sores.
+The tree trunks are hollowed out to make canoes, ladles and spoons, and cradles to carry a baby on their parent’s back.
+Fragrant branches are used to line floors and mattresses and the sap or pitch can be chewed as gum or applied to sores.